Merger control in Finland: overview

 Implementation before approval or after prohibition

-The Market Court can also, based on the FCCA's recommendation, either:
+The Market Court can also, based on the FCCA's proposal, either:

 Order the dissolution of a concentration that has been implemented in breach of the Competition Act.

 Attach conditions to its implementation.

 Failure to observe

 The FCCA's decisions can be made subject to a conditional administrative fine.
 The size of the fine is determined on the basis of (Act on Conditional Fines (1113/1990, as amended)):